-Yes, these machines are very similar to other machines available from other sellers.
-This makes it hard to decide which Amazon seller to buy from.
+Because these machines are very similar to those available from other sellers, it makes it hard to decide which seller to buy from.
 However, since F2C do have a very high overall customer satisfaction rating, they are well worth considering.

 Cotton and polyester garments (shirts, polos, tees)